OnitiFR/mulch/README.md

 monthly).
 We highly recommend this.

 #### Reverse Proxy chaining
-When using multiple Mulch instances, a frontal mulch-proxy can be configured to forward traffic to children instances.
+When using multiple Mulch instances, a frontal (standard) mulch-proxy can be configured to forward traffic to children instances.
 It makes DNS configuration and VM migration between mulch servers way easier.
-Thanks to an internal inter-proxy API, everything is managed automatically: create your VM as usual and the parent mulch-proxy will instantly forward requests.
+Thanks to an internal inter-proxy API, everything is managed
+automatically: create your VM as usual and the parent mulch-proxy will instantly forward requests.
 And domain name conflicts between instances are automatically checked too.

 ![mulch-proxy chaining](https://raw.github.com/OnitiFR/mulch/master/doc/images/img_chaining.png)